"I am glad that taking part in a trial might help others on their own cancer journey.”

 Who can enter

-This part of the study will recruit up to 4,000 people from around the UK.
+This part of the study aims to recruit around 100 people every month from around the UK.

 They will also ask your permission to look at your medical notes and other health related records to find out about